amirrezashaeiri/TEST/README.md

 - At first, you need to complete the `submit.sh` according to your HPC setting to submit a sbatch.
 - Then, you just need to run `/MNIST-union/MNIST-normal/main.sh` on the HPC, It will automatically run `/MNIST-union/MNIST-normal/code.py` for 10 classes.
 - You can separately run `/MNIST-union/MNIST-normal/code.py` by passing a number of class as an argument.
-- Note that by runnig the `/MNIST-union/MNIST-normal/code.py` you can save models and get results for a given class.
+- Note that by running the `/MNIST-union/MNIST-normal/code.py` you can save models and get results for a given class.

-##### Multi-Calss MNIST:
+##### Multi-Class MNIST:
 - At first, you need to complete the `submit.sh` according to your HPC setting to submit a sbatch.
 - Then, you just need to run `/MNIST-union/MNIST-mixed/main.sh` on the HPC, It will automatically run `/MNIST-union/MNIST-mixed/code.py` for 12 combinations that we use in our paper.
 - You can other combinations of classes in the `/MNIST-union/MNIST-mixed/code.py` and run it independently.
-- Note that by runnig the `/MNIST-union/MNIST-mixed/code.py` you can save models and get results for a given class.
+- Note that by running the `/MNIST-union/MNIST-mixed/code.py` you can save models and get results for a given class.

 #### Using pre-trained Models